d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 we believe that multiclass logistic (softmax) regression is similarly fundamental and you ought to know the gory details of how to implement it yourself.
-As with linear regression, after doing things by hand we will breeze through an implementation in Gluon for comparison.
 To begin, let us import the familiar packages.

 ```{.python .input}